Siebel Security Guide > Security Adapter Authentication >

 In general, the process of security adapter authentication includes the following principal stages:

 - The user provides identification credentials.

 - The user's identity is verified.

 - Without authentication (Web SSO mode).
 The security adapter passes an identity key supplied by a separate authentication service to the directory.
-Using the identity key to identify the user in the directory, the adapter retrieves the user's Siebel user ID, a database account, and, optionally, a set of roles that are passed to the AOM to grant the user access to the Siebel application and the database.
+Using the identity key to identify the user in the directory, the adapter retrieves the user's Siebel user ID, a database account, and, optionally, a set of roles that are passed to the AOM to grant the user access to Siebel Business Applications and the database.
 This adapter functionality is typical in a Web SSO implementation.